 If you have hard water or are on tank water, limescale can build up at the bottom of your toilet – making it look dirty all the time.

 No amount of bleach or scrubbing seems to get this awful looking brown build-up off the bottom of the loo.
 Bleach may look like it is working, but it is just bleaching the actual scale – and it will go back to looking manky fairly quickly.
 It looks disgusting.
+If you aren’t familiar with what limescale on the bottom of the toilet looks like – here is a picture:

 BUT, there is a solution!